Despite 10 weeks of unrest, Tuesday protests peaceful; no arrests reported, police say

 “We are not surprised by the information leaked last night by the St. Louis Medical Examiner’s office,” Brown family attorney Ben Crump said in a statement.
 “Several independent witnesses indicated there was a brief altercation between Michael Brown and Officer Wilson at the patrol car.
 What we want to know is why Officer Wilson shot Michael Brown multiple times and killed him even though he was more than 20 feet away from his patrol car; this is the crux of the matter!”

-, and you'll find that many believe the leaks -- along with Gov. Jay Nixon's announcement this week of a Ferguson Commission to study social and economic conditions -- are harbingers of the grand jury declining to indict Wilson.
+Peruse Twitter, and you’ll find that many believe the leaks – along with Gov. Jay Nixon’s announcement this week of a Ferguson Commission to study social and economic conditions – are harbingers of the grand jury declining to indict Wilson.

 A former federal law enforcement official said something similar.